Updated: Sep 19

 *This is a review for the Japanese dub of A Silent Voice*

 Together the two have amazing onscreen chemistry as they communicate through sign language and broken speech stemming from Shoko’s desire to seem normal and Shoya always speaking when he signs, which more than likely is to help the audience understand what is going on.
-It makes for some investing moments — some cute, others extremely moving.
+Their interactions lead to truly special moments — some cute, others extremely moving.
 These moments can be attributed to the film’s gorgeous animation.
-The bright colors and fluid animation are a true marvel for any eyes lucky enough to behold it.
+Coming from legendary animation studio Kyoto Animation, the bright colors and fluid animation are a true marvel for any eyes lucky enough to behold it.

 The voice actors bring a degree of reality in their execution, allowing their characters to be fully realized.
 There is one scene where Shoya (Miyu Irino), in a desperate attempt to get Shoko’s (Saori Hayami) attention, bellows her name at the top of his lungs.
 In another scene, taking place near the beginning of the film when the two are still children, Shoko cries, lashing out at Shoyo as she screams “I’m trying my best.”
 Scenes like this are effective in bringing emotion due to how believable they are.

 The soundtrack for A Silent Voice also adds to the film’s hefty feel.
 The most moving out of all of them," lit(var)," comes at the very end.
 Each song accompanies its scene gracefully, encapsulating the feelings of youth, grief, confusion or whatever else the film may call for.

 A Silent Voice is a rare type of film.
 It is extremely important and should be shown in schools to advocate for bullying to end and to raise awareness about mental health.
 It makes bold choices with its storytelling, characters and plot devices.
 Thankfully, every single one of them pays off.

 A Silent Voice is available on Netflix, Blu-Ray, DVD, and Digital.